atoptima/Coluna.jl/docs/src/index.md

 Coluna is a framework written in Julia to implement a decomposition approach to optimize block structured mixed-integer programs (MIP).

-Coluna relies on the tools of the JuliaOpt community at both ends of the problem treatment.
+Coluna relies on the tools of the JuMP-dev community at both ends of the problem treatment.
 It uses the JuMP modeling language up front and MathOptInterface (MOI) to delegate master and subproblems to MIP solvers.